illinois-cs241/illinois-cs241.github.io/_posts/2016-08-27-pointers-gone-wild.md

 svn ci -m "mp0 submission"
 {% endhighlight %}

 Your repository directory can be viewed from a web browser from the following URL: [https://subversion.ews.illinois.edu/svn/fa16-cs241/NETID/pointers_gone_wild](https://subversion.ews.illinois.edu/svn/fa16-cs241/NETID/pointers_gone_wild) where NETID is your University NetID.
-It is important to check that the files you expect to be graded are present and up to date in your svn copy.
+It is important to check that the files you expect to be graded are present and up to date in your SVN copy.